c-minor-7/cm7.ycmjason.com/mds/home.md

 # Cm7

 Welcome to Cm7.
-Chords is a platform for myself to publish arrangements of songs.
-I would also like to help out if you are struggling with finding the correct chords for a particular song.
+Cm7 is a platform to find chords arrangements.
+Please submit a request if you can't find the song you are looking for.